Which countries are on the amber list?

 The transport secretary, Grant Shapps, announced the destinations that would be initially designated green and red in early May, with the rest of the world falling into the “amber” category.

-Since then, there have been two “reviews” to the lists: one on 3 June, and the latest one on 24 June.
+Since then, there have been three “reviews” to the lists: one on 3 June, one on 24 June and one on 14 July.

-Madeira, Malta and the Balearic Islands were among the 16 destinations added to the quarantine-free green list in the most recent reshuffle.
+In the latest reshuffle, Hong Kong and Bulgaria were added to the list of green destinations, while the Balearic Islands - including Mallorca, Menorca, Ibiza and Formentera - and British Virgin Islands were downgraded to the amber list.

 According to Mr Shapps, red list countries are “those which should not be visited except in the most extreme of circumstances”.